SmartThingsCommunity/st-device-sdk-c-ref/README.md

 You can flash the executables into a target device via `build.py` with additional options.

-> You do not need to run `python build.py esp32 st_switch` before running `python build.py esp32 st_switch flash`; this will automatically rebuild anything which needs it.
+> You do not need to run `python build.py esp32 switch_example` before running `python build.py esp32 switch_example flash`; this will automatically rebuild anything which needs it.

 Available Options: